peckpeck20/SWProjectFullStackApp/new_readme.md

 The front end is running React.js, React Redux, Material UI, React Table, React Router

+All below packages were learnt in front end / mobile programming and through random self learning and package docs.
+Except redux where we learn from the Udemy course "Modern React with Redux" by Stephen Grider.
 - React.js is the main one that all the others extend. handles dynamic refreshing of the UI
 - Material UI defines the styling of components (including DatePicker)
 - React Table is a component that handles the rendering of data in a table with filtering and pagination